enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tricks/functions.md

 <|trick@trickster:templates|trick-id=trickster:fork|>

 Dispatches the given spell to a free spell slot.
-The used spell slot is returned, or a negative if it failed.
+The used spell slot is returned, or void if it failed.

 ;;;;;